 Though they’re new to the cheese industry, the three Krogmeiers are nothing short of cheese experts.
 Over the last several years, the trio visited creameries throughout the Midwest, maintained a close relationship with the Center for Dairy Research and took classes through the University of Wisconsin.

-Though the creamery has only been active for a few months, Hinterland currently produces three flavors of cheese curds, blocks and wheels of aged cheese and their newest product, quark, a soft cheese that can be used as a yogurt alternative.
+Hinterland produces four flavors of cheese curds, blocks and wheels of aged cheese and their newest product, quark, a soft cheese that can be used as a yogurt alternative.

 Visitors to their shop, located at 2149 Franklin Rd. in Donnellson, Iowa, can see first-hand the dairy production process and learn more about the family business.
-Hinterland Dairy is open year-round on Saturday 10 a.m. to 4 p.m and Sunday 12 to 4 p.m.
+Hinterland Dairy is open year-round on Saturdays from 10 a.m. to 4 p.m and Sundays from 12 to 4 p.m.

 Photos courtesy Hinterland Dairy Facebook page.